 Last-minute legal challenge to Casement Park re-development clears first stage

-A RESIDENTS group yesterday cleared the first stage in its High Court challenge to a planned new GAA stadium in west Belfast.
+A residents group has cleared the first stage in its High Court challenge to a planned new GAA stadium in the heart of west Belfast.

 The Mooreland and Owenvarragh Residents Association (MORA) was granted leave to seek a judicial review of the decision to approve the redevelopment of Casement Park.